 Check the Power Cable and Power Plug

-Your Roku TV might not be receiving enough power due to a damaged power switch, resulting in a solid red light.
+Your Roku TV might not be receiving enough power due to a damaged power switch.
 To rule out this possibility, insert the TV’s power cable into another outlet and see if things can get better.

 If not, inspect the power cable for any wear and tear and replace it with the one that is compatible with your Roku TV.